Cherry Shrimp Tank

 Transportation and Adaptation of Shrimp to a New Aquarium

-You need to transfer them to the water of your aquarium very gradually, at least for an hour.
-You will first need to lower the package with them into the aquarium and wait until the temperature equalizes.
+You need to gradually transfer them to the water of your aquarium, at least for an hour.
+You will first need to lower the package into the aquarium and wait until the temperature equalizes.

 In the first minutes after cherry shrimp move in a new aquarium, they usually behave very actively, swimming in all layers of water.
 But this is more of a panic than a joy.
 After half an hour, all of them will hide in the thickets of plants, behind stones and under shells, where they will be for the next 2-3 days of adaptation.

 Shrimp shed after suffering stress.
 Until they have a new shell, the shrimp will hide.
 But after a while, they will crawl out and begin to take an active part in the life of the aquarium.

 In an aquarium with fish and live plants, it is not necessary to feed the shrimp; they only need the remains of fish food, algae fouling, and detritus.
 You can sometimes feed them with specialized shrimp feed or catfish sinking tablets with spirulina.